Get Started with glydet

 get_meta_properties(): Calculate meta-properties for any set of glycans -

-add_meta_properties(): Enrich yourexperiment()object by adding meta-properties to variable information
+add_meta_properties(): Add meta-properties to the variable information of anexperiment()object

 glycans <- unique(get_var_info(exp)$glycan_structure)[1:5]